Hosie History, Family Crest & Coats of Arms

 Early Notables of the Hosie family (pre 1700)

-in 1640, supporter of the Royalist side in the English...
-Another 66 words (5 lines of text) are included under the topic Early Hosie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) are included under the topic Early Hosie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hosie family to Ireland